-SPIC Target--Increase black enrollment as a percent of prior year high school graduates to 35%.
+SPJC Target--Increase black enrollment as a percent of prior year high school graduates to 35%.

-SPJC Performance--The percentage of SPJC enrollees for three ethnic groups was greater than the prior year's graduates (Hispanic, Asian, and American Indian).
-For white and black students, the percentage of SPJC enrollees was less than the prior year Pinellas County high school graduates.
+SPJC Performance--The percentage of SPJC enrollees for three ethnic groups was greater than the prior year's graduates (White, Hispanic and American Indian).
+For black students, the percentage of SPJC enrollees was less than the prior year Pinellas County high school graduates.
 This enrollment pattern was similar to the systemwide pattern.
-SPJC's black student enrollment of 27.8% is below the college's 35% target.
-However, the percent of enrollees to prior year graduates is greater for SPJC (35.9%) than the statewide average (30.6%) for all categories.
-The graph compares on the same axis the percentage of 1995-96 college enrollees to the previous year's high school graduates from Florida public schools by ethnicity.
-The bar graph shows SPJC's first-time-in-college students to Pinellas County graduates the previous year; the line graph compares the same information for all community college's compared to all county public high grads from the previous year.
+SPJC's black student enrollment of 23.1% was below the college's 35% target.
+However, the percent of enrollees to prior year graduates was greater for SPJC (31.7%) than the statewide average (26.6%) for all categories.
+The graph compares, on the same axis, the percentage of 1996-97 college enrollees to the previous year's high school graduates from Florida public schools by ethnicity.
+The bar graph compares SPJC's first-time-in-college students to Pinellas County graduates the previous year; the line graph compares the same information for all community college's compared to all county public high graduates from the previous year.